php/web-doc/tutorial/translating.md

 You will also have to follow other steps from the [editing manual sources](editing.md) section.

-Translating documentation into other languages might look like a complicated rocess, but in fact, it's rather simple.
+Translating documentation into other languages might look like a complicated process, but in fact, it's rather simple.

 Every file in SVN has a *revision number*.
 It is basically the current version of the specified file.
 We use revisions to check if a file is synchronized with its